 Memang narang is a very small sour fruit with a pleasant smell.
 The surface of the fruit is smooth and deep orange red to almost scarlet in colour when fully ripe.
 The fruits are not juicy and not edible.

 This fruit is consumed as a medicine for people and animals to cure viral infections and stomach ailments, jaundice and to dissolve kidney stones.
 It is used to treat fever, cold, as an antidote for poisoning and others.
 Powdered extract from the fruits is taken as a cure for smallpox.

-It is usually eaten along with its skin and is traditionally preserved after harvest by drying on a fireplace or on a bamboo stick over fire as it is available only once a year.
-The fruit is crushed along with its skin in a bamboo tube and the sour juice is mixed with the food and given as medicine.
+It is usually eaten along with its skin and traditionally preserved after harvest by drying on a fireplace or on a bamboo stick over fire as it is available only once a year.
+The fruit is crushed along with its skin in a bamboo tube and the sour juice is mixed with food and given as medicine.

-It is tough to estimate the actual production of this wild orange as the fruit is produced only by local communities.
+It is tough to estimate the actual production of this wild orange as the fruit is cultivated only by local communities.
 However, the fruit is on the brink of extinction as local growers are uprooting the saplings to clear the land for cash crops and not replanting them in shady areas.
-The destruction of its natural habitat, small-scale cultivation, zero awareness and marketing is posing a great threat to its existence.
+The destruction of its natural habitat, small-scale cultivation, zero awareness and lack of marketing is posing a great threat to its existence.

 Written by Lakshmi Subramanian

 * Photos are only symbolic (Taken from public domain/internet and any copyright infringement is unintentional and regrettable)